 On the other hand, one significant goal from our first Roadmap that we did not achieve was the adoption of a new universitywide diversity statement.
-Our existing statement is from 2006 and is widely perceived as outdated and deficient.
+Our statement was from 2006 and was widely perceived as outdated and deficient.
 Other statements, such as the university’s 2006 civility principles, were identified as conflicting with our Statement of Principles on Academic Freedom and would be more appropriately addressed within our human resources policies.
 The initial work to develop a new diversity statement began several years ago, but was interrupted by the departures of both our first chief diversity officer and vice provost for institutional equity in 2019.
-Following her arrival last year, Dr. Katrina Caldwell, our new Vice Provost for Diversity and Inclusion and Chief Diversity Officer, and several colleagues restarted the process with a University Diversity Statement Working Group, and this Roadmap now offers (at page 14) a proposed new statement of principles on diversity, equity and inclusion for comment and feedback from the community.
+Following her arrival last year, Dr. Katrina Caldwell, our new Vice Provost for Diversity and Inclusion and Chief Diversity Officer, and several colleagues restarted the process with a University Diversity Statement Working Group, and this Roadmap now offers a proposed new statement of principles on diversity, equity and inclusion developed with feedback from the community.

 Moreover, as the university and its divisions approached five years from the publication of our first Roadmap, and in the context of a national reckoning on race and a global pandemic that exposed persistent racial and economic inequities, it was time to assess our previous efforts and renew and expand our commitments.